githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

     ├── src/
     ├── package.json
     └── README.md

+All of the backend django app will be in octofit_tracker and do NOT create another app of any kind

 Use a Python virtual environment and install all python dependencies from file octofit-tracker/requirements.txt in this workspace